ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Column masking does not support integer and bigint data types
+{: #known_issue71724}

+Column masking policies do not support integer and bigint data types.
+When you attempt to apply column masking to columns with these data types, the operation fails.

+This limitation applies to both Ranger and AMS (Access Management Service) integrations.
+{: note}

 ## Tables created externally do not appear immediately in Data Manager
 {: #known_issue71368}